DevAdv-CFC20/COVID19-research-assistant/README.md

 ## Short Description
 ### Problem Statement
-Today scientists, researchers, doctors, and medical professionals are challenging to develop answers to their high priority scientific questions.
+Today scientists, researchers, doctors, and medical professionals face challenges when they look for answers to their high priority scientific questions.
-The rapid acceleration in new coronavirus literature makes it difficult for the medical research community to Keep Up.
+The rapid acceleration in new coronavirus literature makes it difficult for the medical research community to Keep up.
 Therefore there’s a growing urgency for approaches in Natural Language Processing and AI to help medical professionals generate new insights in support of the ongoing fight against this infectious disease.<br>
 ### Objective
 We aim to assist medical professionals to accelerate their work to help fight COVID19.
-This will be reducing medical professional time by accessing a wider range of research resources in a short period of time.
+This will help reduce search time for medical professional time by accessing a wider range of research resource.
 All the resources they need in one place.<br>
 ### Solution
-We are looking into building an assistant smart AI conversational chatbot to answer the user’s high priority scientific questions.<br>
+Our solution is an assistant that helps finding answers to the researchers' scientific questions.<br>
-With Watson Discovery smart AI search engine, we have feeded and trained our queries and rates the results with WD Machine learning.<br>
+With Watson Discovery smart AI search engine, we have fed and trained our queries and rated the results with WD Machine learning.<br>
 This task required a lot of reading and understanding the academic and scientific articles, we have built around 100 queries so far.<br>

 ## Demo Video